srikar544/pythonhotel/README.md

 It loads the registration Page and handles the submit button functionality form.addEventListener("submit", async function (e) {}
 gets the email and password fetch api/register call and handles the if and else condition according to given username and password validity

+**hotels.html**

+loads the html page with some texts, user id and username This one loops each hotel {% for hotel in hotels %} from hotels database -> gets all the hotels and loads the hotels This one loops each rooms in the Hotel {% for room in hotel.rooms %} -> gets the hotel -> rooms and loads the rooms details and calls health.book_room method with room id when clicked on book link in the health.book_room

+**book.html**

+ Gets the Hotel and Room details and call the script function on clicking Confirm Booking disabled_rangers [
+  { "check_in": "2026-01-20", "check_out": "2026-01-22" },
+  { "check_in": "2026-01-25", "check_out": "2026-01-28" }
+]

+This script performs client-side validation to prevent users from booking rooms on dates that overlap with existing reservations by checking disabled date ranges before form submission.

+**my_bookings.html**

+if part for bookings take the data from database. get the hotel+booking details for logged in user, gets the booking status on cancelBooking fetch(`/cancel-booking/${bookingId}` and cancel if user clicks on ok button else You have no booking yet

 ## Future Enhancements

 * Admin dashboard for hotel management